John Adams (composer): 1988 to Doctor Atomic

-Adams' next piece, Chamber Symphony (1992), is for a 15-member chamber orchestra.
-Written in three movements, the work is inspired by an unlikely combination of sources: Arnold Schoenberg's Chamber Symphony No. 1, Op.
+Adams's next piece, Chamber Symphony (1992), is for a 15-member chamber orchestra.
+In three movements, the work is inspired by an unlikely combination of sources: Arnold Schoenberg's Chamber Symphony No. 1, Op.
 9 (which Adams was studying at the time) and the "hyperactive, insistently aggressive and acrobatic" music of the cartoons his young son was watching.

-The next year, he composed his Violin Concerto for American violinist Jorja Fleezanis.
-Lasting a little more than half an hour, this work is also in three movements: a "long extended rhapsody for the violin" is followed by a slow chaconne (titled "Body through which the dream flows", a phrase from a poem by Robert Haas), and the piece ends with an energetic toccare.
-Adams received the Grawemeyer Award for Music Composition for his violin concerto.
+The next year, he wrote his Violin Concerto for American violinist Jorja Fleezanis.
+Lasting a little more than half an hour, it is also in three movements: a "long extended rhapsody for the violin" is followed by a slow chaconne (titled "Body through which the dream flows", a phrase from a poem by Robert Hass), and then an energetic toccare.
+Adams received the Grawemeyer Award for Music Composition for the concerto.

-In 1995, he completed I Was Looking at the Ceiling and Then I Saw the Sky, a stage piece with libretto by poet June Jordan and staging by Peter Sellars.
-Inspired by musicals, Adams referred to the piece as a "songplay in two acts".
+In 1995, he completed I Was Looking at the Ceiling and Then I Saw the Sky, a stage piece with libretto by poet June Jordan and staging by Sellars.
+Inspired by musicals, Adams called the piece a "songplay in two acts".
 The main characters are seven young Americans from different social and ethnic backgrounds, all living in Los Angeles, with stories that take place around the 1994 Northridge earthquake.

-Hallelujah Junction (1996) is a three-movement composition for two piano, which employs variations of a repeated two-note rhythm.
-The intervals between the notes remain the same through much of the piece.
+Hallelujah Junction (1996) is a three-movement composition for two pianos that employs variations of a repeated two-note rhythm.
+The intervals between the notes remain the same for much of the piece.
 Adams used the same phrase for the title of his 2008 memoir.